Authenticate by Passing Parameters

 Since V4, Joget supports Basic HTTP Authentication in JSON API authentication, you can passing the credentials in the header.

-Assuming the username and password required is "user1" and "password1" respectively, we can set the Basic Auth header to the JSON API using following jQuery script.
+Assuming the username and password required is "user1" and "password1" respectively, we can set the Basic Auth header to the JSON API using following script.